 - 1. NOs periodically test odorant levels at key network locations and may identify incidents of odorant fade.
 The mechanisms of odorant fade or odorant masking are not fully understood. - 2.
-As an RPO, the NO will assess the likely impact of the low odourant detectability on odorant levels of gas at its delivery points.
+As an RPO, tThe NO will assess the likely impact of the low odorant detectability on odorant levels of gas at its delivery points.
 For example, experience may indicate that the odorant fade is related to a particular set of circumstances, or configuration of gas flows in the distribution network, and only likely to affect a particular set of users for a particular length of time.

 Experienced staff are likely to assess the severity and likely effect of an incident rapidly.
-Where a lengthier analysis is required, it may be prudent to issue notices of the event (item 3) and follow up these notices at a later time with advice on when the problem is expected to be resolved.
+Where a lengthier analysis is required, it may be prudent to issue notices of the event

+(item 3) and follow up these notices at a later time with advice on when the problem is expected to be resolved.

-- 3. As an RPO, the NO will advise gas retailers who supply consumers on the affected section of the distribution network and, if necessary First Gas and GMSOs, of the incident, the proposed remedy, and when the problem is expected to be resolved. - 4.
+- 3. As an RPO, tThe NO will advise gas retailers who supply consumers on the affected section of the distribution network and, if necessary First Gas and GMSOs, of the incident, the proposed remedy, and when the problem is expected to be resolved. - 4.
 The terms of gas supply contracts do not generally contain provisions about the notification of events.
 However if the gas supplier judged that the odorant fade situation was likely to significantly affect a consumer's ability to detect a leak, it would be good practice to notify its customers of this.

 Note that GMSOs are generally not affected by odorant failures.
+GMSOs need gas to be appropriately odorised at all times to ensure any leakage can be detected.
 Also, when a low odorant incident is reported on a distribution network, First Gas will take a sample at the relevant delivery point to ensure that the cause of the problem is not low levels of odorant in gas delivered to that delivery point.